What is diacetyl?

 Also, your bottle of e-liquid displays all the mandatory information and the manufacturer's contacts.
 That way, you can quickly and easily access the product's info.

-As we said above, diacetyl is a molecule that's mostly used in 'gourmet' e-liquids.
-So, if you choose a different type of flavour you won't have any issues.
+As we said above, diacetyl is a molecule that's mostly used in 'dessert' e-liquids.
+So, if you choose a different type of flavor, you won't have any issues.

-In vaping, there are thousands of flavours to choose from.
-From the classic tobacco taste to fruity or even mentholated flavours, you'll find countless recipes that don't contain diacetyl, made in France or elsewhere.
+In vaping, there are thousands of flavors to choose from.
+From the classic tobacco taste to fruity or even mentholated flavors, you'll find countless recipes made in France or elsewhere.

-However, if you want to vape the flavour you want without worrying about the diacetyl, you can also opt for a French-made liquid.
+However, if you want to vape the flavor you want without worrying about the diacetyl, you can also opt for a French-made liquid.

 As we said, France is one of the countries where companies established vaping manufacturing standards from the get-go.
 Adding to this, a great number of e-liquids are tested each year and regularly analysed in France.
 The results are publicly available and make new regulations possible.

-Thus, all the e-liquids that are manufactured and sold in France have to legally share their composition.
+Thus, all e-liquids manufactured and sold in France must legally disclose their composition.
 So, it's easy to know exactly what you're buying.

 The status of diacetyl in France

-Diacetyl is a molecule that's been used in the food industry for a long time.
-It brings a creamy and buttery texture and smell to foodstuffs.
+Diacetyl is a molecule that's been used in the food industry for a long time to bring a creamy and buttery texture and smell to products.

-In the early 2000s, some e-liquid manufacturers (especially in the USA) thought about using these interesting properties to make their liquids.
+In the early 2000s, some e-liquid manufacturers (especially in the USA) quickly approached using these properties to make their liquids.

 However, following several studies among popcorn factory workers that link the inhalation of diacetyl to respiratory diseases, a controversy was born, and its use in electronic cigarettes started to be debated.